ArturoDent/symbol-jump-and-select/README.md

 ## TODO

-1. Add try/catch statements to the tsc version.
+1. Add try/catch statements to the tsc version?
-2. Make this into an optional view for one of the side bars (debounce on typing).
-3. Add keybinding `symbols` that are specific to the tsc version, like `case`, `return`, etc. These can be filtered in the Quick Panel manually.
+2. Add keybinding `symbols` that are specific to the tsc version, like `case`, `return`, etc. These can be filtered in the Quick Panel manually.
 But could enable by keybinding too.
-4. Work on more parents nodes shown on filtering: e.g., show function declaration on switch/case or show the switch on filter by `case`, show class on `constructor`.
+3. Work on more parents nodes shown on filtering: e.g., show function declaration on switch/case or show the switch on filter by `case`, show class on `constructor`.
-5. Update [keybindings schema](schemas/keybindings.schema.jsonc) for tsc nodes (part of 3 above).
+4. Update [keybindings schema](schemas/keybindings.schema.jsonc) for tsc nodes (part of 3 above).
-6. Conside making `ignoreFocusOut` an optional setting.
+5. Conside making `ignoreFocusOut` an optional setting.
-7. `centerOnCursor` on opening?
+6. `centerOnCursor` on opening?
 Search by symbol/node range.
-8. Load new symbols/nodes on editor change, if QuickPick panel open?
-Setting.
-9. Keep an eye on [TreeView.activeItem](https://github.com/microsoft/vscode/blob/main/src/vscode-dts/vscode.proposed.treeViewActiveItem.d.ts).
+7. Keep an eye on [TreeView.activeItem](https://github.com/microsoft/vscode/blob/main/src/vscode-dts/vscode.proposed.treeViewActiveItem.d.ts).
-10. Follow focus of editor cursor?
+8. Follow focus of editor cursor?
 Center enclosing symbol?
-11. Keep an eye on tsgo, [ts native preview](https://marketplace.visualstudio.com/items?itemName=TypeScriptTeam.native-preview&ssr=false#overview).
+9. Keep an eye on tsgo, [ts native preview](https://marketplace.visualstudio.com/items?itemName=TypeScriptTeam.native-preview&ssr=false#overview).
-12. Keep an eye on [TreeItem markdown labels](https://github.com/microsoft/vscode/blob/main/src/vscode-dts/vscode.proposed.treeItemMarkdownLabel.d.ts).
+10. Keep an eye on [TreeItem markdown labels](https://github.com/microsoft/vscode/blob/main/src/vscode-dts/vscode.proposed.treeItemMarkdownLabel.d.ts).
-13. Make tree items open/collapsed by setting?
+11. Use a colored unlock icon?

 ## Release Notes